 In some cases, damaged teeth become discoloured over time.
 You may want to ask your dentist how likely this is in your case, and what tooth whitening options may be available if you do experience tooth discolouration.

-Although the only way to be sure of effective treatment is with a visit to the dentist, there are some home treatments which can help alleviate the pain and stop infection spreading further while you wait for your appointment.
+Although the only way to be sure of effective treatment is with a visit to the dentist, there are some home remedies which can help alleviate the pain and stop the infection from spreading further while you wait for your appointment.
+So, how can you treat a tooth abscess at home?

 - Rinsing and gargling with warm salt water